epogrebnyak/econometrics-navigator/docs/topics/max-likelihood.md

-Python code below below relies on `scipy.optimixe.minimize` solver to find parameters of a normal distribution based on two measurements of mice weights.
+Python code below below relies on `scipy.optimixe.minimize` solver to find parameters of a normal distribution based on two measurements of mice weights rom example above.
 It can be easily applied to more observations.

 ```python
 """